 When Vikki Brueggeman started frequently fielding this question from Zimbrick Inc. employees, she decided it was time to be more proactive.
 Brueggeman is Zimbrick’s director of human resources and a former board chair for The Alliance Board of Directors.

 A Common Occurrence

-Brueggeman said she started hearing about the issue roughly five years ago as more people became aware that the Affordable Care Act (ACA) requires that certain preventive services be covered at 100 percent.
+Brueggeman said she started hearing about the issue roughly five years ago as more people became aware that the Affordable Care Act (ACA) requires that certain preventive service visits be covered at 100 percent.

 “I would hear from employees that they went in for what they thought of as their annual physical and that was supposed to be free under the ACA and they got the bill and it wasn’t free,” Brueggeman said.
 “Suddenly there were these charges that were being added to their bills.

 “It could have been a facility fee or the bill could change because you talked about your knee and that made it a diagnostic visit instead of a preventive services visit.”

 After Preventative Service Visits May Be Too Late

 Many employees tried calling the doctor’s office after they got the bill to explain there should have been no charge because it was a preventive services visit.

 But doctors and their staff often are unaware how much services cost or how they are billed.
 So patients who call about the issue are typically transferred to “coders” who apply billing codes to the doctor’s notes about the visit.